kmille/zammad-pgp-auto-import/README.md

 - TODO: handle expired PGP keys (do not import them)
 - TODO: improve tests
 - Please check this Zammad PGP issue (was fixed, but it is not released yet I think): https://github.com/zammad/zammad/issues/5170
-- Right now, agents don't get PGP encrypted notifications, even if they have PGP key imported for that email address
+- Right now, agents don't get PGP encrypted notifications, even if they have a PGP key imported for that email address